synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 [Optimistic Period](#optimistic-period).
 The Executors are not in a position to commit fraud and therefore do not need to post a bond.
 The are elligible to collect [Tips](#tips) for the work they do in delivering messages.

+### Fraud
+In the Synapse Messaging, Fraud is any time a bonded  [Off Chain Agent](#off-chain-agent) signs a claim of something that turns out to be false.
+When this happens, the bonded agent will be [slashed](#slash).
+There are two properties that need to hold for detecting such fraud.
+1. The agent will be guilty of digitally signing the claim so we know that the agent is the one guilty.
+This assumes the agent is the only one in possession of the bonded address.
+2. The claim needs to be proven to be false by the appropriate Smart Contract on the appropriate chain.
+For example, if there is a fraudulent claim that an Origin chain had a particular state some time in the past, that chain will be able to decide whether that is true or not.

 ### Fraud Report
 When a Guard discovers that a Notary or other Guard has committed Fraud, it will submit a Fraud report that includes proof of the fraud.
 The proof of the fraud will be to show that the guilty agent signed something that is false.
 If the Fraud Report turns out to be wrong, the Guard who submitted it will be slashed.
 Otherwise, if it is a valid fraud report, then the guilty agent will be slashed and the reporting Guard will receive the reward.

+### Fraud Resolution
+When there is a fraud report, the resolution will be either that the Guard submitting the report is wrong or the accused agent is wrong.
+Depending on the claim that is being reported as fraudulent, there will be a single chain that can decide if this is a true claim or not.
+If the claim is in fact fraudulent, the agent who signed that claim will be slashed.
+Otherwise, if the claim is true, the Guard submitting the fraud report will be slashed.
+Because the slashing needs to occur on the [SYN chain](#synapse-chain), if the resolution happens on a [Remote Chain](#remote-chain), then that remote chain will need to send a [System Message](#system-message) to the
+SYN chain.
+Because the resolution will always result in either the accuser or the accused agent being slashed, this will result in that agent being removed from the agent set, and that means the [Agent Root](#agent-root) will be updated.
+This will eventually propagate to all the chains in the network and they will learn about the new [Agent Set](#agent-set) this way.

 ### Gas Data
 The Gas Data holds important information about the current gas prices of a particular chain.
 This Gas Data is part of the [State](#state) of